akren20/Zoo-DB-Project/README.md

 ## Description
 These are Group 11's DBMS project files.

-This Database Management Software (DBMS) is configured to simulate general information stored in a Zoo as practice for real world applications.
+This Database Management Software (DBMS) is configured to simulate general information stored in a Zoo as practice for real-world applications.

 ## Features
--Ability for Employees (Staff), Administrators, and Visitors (Customers) to log into separate webpages.
+-Ability for Employees (Staff), Administrators, and Visitors (Customers) to log into separate web pages.
     -Administrators are able to update information in tables -Visitors are not
     -Regular Employees are not

 -Can query for information stored in the project
-    Ex: -Animal types (Giraffe, Dolphin, etc.) and thier stats -Employee information like names, addresses, salaries, etc.
+    Ex: -Animal types (Giraffe, Dolphin, etc.) and their stats -Employee information like names, addresses, salaries, etc.
         -Number of visitors and purchases made in the gift store.